hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

 end
 ```

-Let's update our supervision tree to start Plug.Cowboy:
+And update our supervision tree to start Cowboy:

 ```elixir
 # lib/my_app/application.ex